eu-digital-identity-wallet/eudi-lib-jvm-sdjwt-kt/docs/examples/example-handling-structure-claims-01.md

 <!--- TEST_NAME ExampleHandlingStructuredClaims01Test -->

-# Appendix A-1 - Example 2: Handling Structured Claims
+# Appendix A.1: Handling Structured Claims

-Description of the example in the [specification Appending A-1 - Example 2: Handling Structured Claims](https://www.ietf.org/archive/id/draft-ietf-oauth-selective-disclosure-jwt-08.html#name-example-2-handling-structur)
+Description of the example in the [RFC Appendix A.1 - Handling Structured Claims](https://www.rfc-editor.org/rfc/rfc9901.html#name-simple-structured-sd-jwt)

 In this example, the Issuer decided to create a structured object for the `address` claim, allowing to separately disclose individual members of the claim.